light gray lines

 AI initiatives

 Lloyds is actively exploring how AI can improve various areas of its business, from customer service to fraud detection.
-To accelerate these efforts, it partnered with Google Cloud and migrated to the Vertex AI platform.
+It partnered with Google Cloud and migrated to Vertex AI.
 This helped them launch over 80 new ML use cases and deploy more than 18 generative AI systems into production.

 DBS Bank